liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/08-displaying-guestbook-entries.markdown

 the application, you need to customize your portlet's render functionality, which it's currently inheriting from its parent class, `MVCPortlet`.

-1. Open `GuestbookWebPortlet` and add the following method below your `addEntry`
+1. Open `GuestbookPortlet` and add the following method below your `addEntry`
     method:

         @Override